US to waive environmental reviews for San Diego border wall

 #ReadLocal

-The latest one helps clear the way for work to begin this month on replacing a second layer of barrier in San Diego, a steel-mesh wall that is often breached with battery-operated saws.
+The government awarded a $101 million contract to SLSCO Ltd. of Galveston, Texas, to build a barrier of 30-feet-high steel bollards, with options for an additional $30 million.
+Work is scheduled to begin this month.

-The government awarded a $101 million contract to SLSCO Ltd. of Galveston, Texas.
+Homeland Security Secretary Kirstjen Nielsen said in a public notice that the Border Patrol's San Diego sector is "an area of high illegal entry," with more than 38,000 arrests and seizures of more than four tons of marijuana and 1,800 pounds (816 kilograms) of cocaine in the 2018 fiscal year.
+San Diego was the third busiest corridor for illegal crossings among the Border Patrol's nine sectors along the Mexican border in 2018 after Texas' Rio Grande Valley and Tucson, Arizona.

 Comments